lokwanwai/CSCI3100-Project-GroupF5/README.md

 # CSCI3100-Project-GroupF5
-# My E-commerce Website
+# SuperMall

-This is the README file for the My E-commerce Website project.
+This is the README file for the SuperMall, a E-commerce Website project.
 It provides instructions on how to set up the project, install the necessary dependencies, and start the application.